Astros OF George Springer exits with thumb injury vs Dodgers

 The two-time All-Star also left Tuesday’s game at Seattle when he injured his left shoulder while diving to make a catch in the first inning.
 He was not in the Astros’ lineup Wednesday.

-Springer started all three games in the weekend series against the Dodgers, getting an extra-base hit in each game.
+Springer started all three games in the weekend series against the Dodgers, getting an extra-base hit in each game of the World Series rematch.

 More AP baseball: https://apnews.com/tag/MLBbaseball